LUcy0505/FRONT_/README.md

 # FRONT
-## [Title] Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform
+## Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform

 🎉 **Accepted to ICML 2026!**
 > This repository contains the official PyTorch implementation of the paper *"Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform"*, accepted at the International Conference on Machine Learning (ICML) 2026.